matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ## Proposal

-This MSC proposes adding a new receipt type of `m.read.thread.private` is to be added.
-This receipt type is used for clients to sync the read status of each thread in a room.
+This MSC proposes adding a new receipt type of `m.read.thread.private`, which is used for clients to sync the read status of each thread in a room.

 The [`/receipt`](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid)
 endpoint gains a new optional path part and becomes: